-Now that the issue has reached the courts, I guess it's time we understand a major flaw in Apple's iMessage system so that you don't end up in a message limbo where you don't get any message from your iPhone-toting friends.
+Now that the issue has reached the courts, I guess it’s a time we understand a major flaw in Apple’s iMessage system so that you don’t end up in a message limbo where you don’t get any message from your iPhone-toting friends.

 You just switched from an old iPhone to an Android phone (or a new iPhone).
 And suddenly, none of your iPhone-wielding friends are able to message you.
 Or they are able to send a message which gets sent as iMessage only.
 How to fix this?

 Obviously, this is a huge problem for all folks switching from an iPhone to an Android device.
 What happens is this: you have iMessage activated on your iPhone so even though you switch to a non-iPhone, Apple still thinks that your number is using iMessage.
 So, anyone trying to send you a message from iPhone/iPod touch/iPad/Mac would be sending the message through iMessage.
-Unless the sender switches off iMessage and forces the message to be sent as a SMS, you'll never get the message.
+Unless the sender switches off iMessage and forces the message to be sent as an SMS, you’ll never get the message.

 If you have the old iPhone lying around, you can fix the issue almost instantly.
 The problem is with the iPhone still having its iMessage switch ON.
 This associates your number and your Apple ID to iMessage.

 - Turn off iMessage